 With the excitement over, you begin to read the text from your friend again:

 Great action while swinging flies!
-Nymph on bottom, wet up top.
+With a nymph on bottom and a wet up top.
 They’re eating both.
 A lot!
 Who knew?

 The similarity is undeniable.
 So with renewed enthusiasm, you rebuild your rig, stop blaming the trout and start swinging flies downstream.
 Then, for a couple of happy hours, you hook up with a trout every few casts.